Particle motion in neutron stars ultra-strong electromagnetic field: the influence of radiation reaction

 {Universit\'e de Strasbourg, CNRS, Observatoire astronomique de Strasbourg, UMR 7550, F-67000 Strasbourg, France.\\ }

-\abstract {Neutron stars are known to be efficient accelerators producing particles with ultra-relavistic energies.
-As a by product they also emit copiously photons from radio wavelengths up to gamma-rays.} {As a follow up of our previous work on particle acceleration simulation near neutron stars, in this paper, we discuss the impact of radiation reaction on test particles injected into their magnetosphere.
-We therefore neglect the interaction between particles through the electromagnetic field as well as gravitation.} {We found that while due solely to the Lorentz force electrons reach Lorentz factors up to $\gamma=10^{14}$ and protons up to $\gamma=10^{10.7}$, when radiation reaction is enabled electrons reach energies up to $\gamma=10^{10.5}$ and protons up to $\gamma=10^{8.3}$.
-The latter values are more realistic since the radiation reaction feedback is predominant within the magnetosphere.
-Moreover, as expected, symmetrical behaviours between the north and the south hemispheres is highlighted, either with respect to the location around the neutron star or with respect to particles of opposite charge to mass ratio~$q/m$.
-Consequently, it is useless to simulate the full set of geometrical parameters to get an overview of all possibilities.} {The study of the influence of the magnetic dipolar moment inclination shows similar behaviours whether or not radiation reaction is switch on: protons (respectively electrons) impact less the surface of the neutron star as the inclination angle increases (decreases for electrons) while if the rotation and magnetic axes are aligned, all the protons impact onto the neutron star, and all the electrons impact the surface if the rotation and magnetic axes are anti-aligned.
-Similarly, we still find that particles can be ejected away from the neutron star, with preferred directions, were it for the number of particles or for their Lorentz factors.} {}{}
+\abstract {Neutron stars are known to be efficient accelerators that produce particles with ultra-relativistic energies.
+As a by-product, they also emit copious amounts of photons from radio wavelengths up to gamma rays.} {As a follow-up to our previous work on particle acceleration simulation near neutron stars, in this paper, we discuss the impact of radiation reaction on test particles injected into their magnetosphere.
+We therefore neglect the interaction between particles through the electromagnetic field as well as gravitation.} {We integrate numerically the reduced Landau-Lifshitz equation for electrons and protons in the vacuum field of a rotating magnetic dipole based on analytical solutions in a constant electromagnetic field.
+These expressions are simple in a frame where the electric and magnetic field are parallel.
+Lorentz transforms are used to switch back and forth between this frame and the observer frame.} {We found that, though due solely to the Lorentz force, electrons reach Lorentz factors up to $\gamma=10^{14}$ and protons reach them up to $\gamma=10^{10.7}$.
+When radiation reaction is enabled, electrons reach energies up to $\gamma=10^{10.5}$ and protons reach energies up to $\gamma=10^{8.3}$.
+The second set of values are more realistic since the radiation reaction feedback is predominant within the magnetosphere.
+Moreover, as expected, symmetrical behaviours between the north and south hemispheres are highlighted, either with respect to the location around the neutron star or with respect to particles of opposite charge to mass ratio~$(q/m)$.
+Consequently, it is useless to simulate the full set of geometrical parameters in an effort to obtain an overview of all possibilities.} {The study of the influence of the magnetic dipolar moment inclination shows similar behaviours regardless of whether radiation reaction is enabled.
+Protons (respectively electrons) impact the surface of the neutron star less as the inclination angle increases (decreases for electrons), while if the rotation and magnetic axes are aligned, all the protons impact the neutron star, and all the electrons impact the surface if the rotation and magnetic axes are anti-aligned.
+Similarly, we still find that particles are ejected away from the neutron star, in some preferred directions and Lorentz factors.} {}

 \keywords{magnetic fields -- methods: analytical -- stars: neutron -- stars: rotation -- pulsars: general}